PoC vs Prototype vs MVP: What Startups Need to Know

 Tool Bonus: Figma, Adobe XD, and InVision (free version available for all three) allow UI/UX designers to create interactive models of the product to test user experience and functionality before final product development.

-A Minimum Viable Product (MVP) is a product with just essential features to satisfy early users and collect meaningful feedback.
-The main purpose of MVP development is to test the product’s market fit.
-With the help of MVP, entrepreneurs can collect real-world data and refine the product based on actual user interactions.
+A Minimum Viable Product (MVP) is a product that covers basic features to fulfill early users’ requirements and provide feedback.
+The main purpose of MVP development is to validate the idea in the market.
+MVP helps entrepreneurs to collect real-world data.
+This refines the product based on actual user interactions.

 minimum viable product example

-• What are the core features that address the main user problem?
+1. What are the must-have features to address the main problems?

-• How can we build a product that is simple but solves the most important problem effectively?
+2. How to build a product that is easy to use and solves problems effectively?

-• Who are our early users, and how can we engage them with the MVP?
+4. Who are the initial users, and how do you engage them with the MVP?

-• How quickly can we launch the MVP while ensuring it remains functional?
+5. How to quickly launch the MVP while ensuring it remains functional?

-• How will we handle scaling the product after validating the MVP with early users?
+8. How to handle scaling after validating the MVP?

 Key Features of MVP

-• Core Functionality: The MVP includes only the essential features that solve the core problem for users.
+• Core Functionality: An MVP is known for including only the required features that solve the core problem.

-• Ready for Launch: Unlike prototypes or PoCs and prototypes, MVPs are fully functional and ready to be released to early adopters.
+• Ready for Launch: Unlike prototypes or PoCs, MVPs are ready-to-launch products.

 Example